szelongq/tp/docs/DeveloperGuide.md

    <div style="page-break-after: always;"></div>
 ![ImportProcessData](images/ImportProcessData.png)

-The reference frame for "Update GUI" is similar to the sequence diagram given in the section "Updating Info Panel Display".
+The reference frame for "Update GUI" is similar to the sequence diagram given in the section "Updating Info Panel Display", which can be found [here](#updating-info-panel-display).

 The following activity diagram summarizes what happens when a user uses the `import` command:
 ![ImportActivityDiagram](images/ImportActivityDiagram.png)